AtomicMushroom/Iceball/README.md

 # The Iceball repository
-[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"
+![alt text][logo]
-The official repository is at: https://github.com/AtomicMushroom/Iceball/
+[logo]: https://github.com/AtomicMushroom/Iceball/server-icon.png "The Iceball Serverlogo" The official repository is at: https://github.com/AtomicMushroom/Iceball/

 We use IntelliJ IDEA 15 for development.